 SMART goals can always be adjusted.
 So don't put too much pressure on yourself to get it perfect on the first try.
 Write out your goal and post it in a place where you see it.
 It can serve as a daily reminder of your commitment to yourself.

 2.Follow a Plan and Build Consistency

-A structured running program can also provide guidance to get started — especially if you are new to running.
-You’ll want a plan that increases your activity level so that you can burn more calories to reduce body fat and lose weight.
+A structured running programme can also provide guidance to get started—especially if you are new to running.
+You'll want a plan that increases your activity level so that you can burn more calories to reduce body fat and lose weight.
 Just be sure that the plan is appropriate for your level of fitness.
 Taking on too much too soon can be a recipe for disaster.

-For instance, if you are already a runner but have never entered a running race, you might set a goal to run a 5K.
-You’ll challenge yourself with speed workouts that blast many calories and turbocharge your metabolism.
+For instance, if you are already a runner but have never entered a race, you might set a goal to run a 5K.
+You'll challenge yourself with speed workouts that blast calories and turbo-charge your metabolism.
 Longer runs help you to increase your endurance and burn fat, while recovery runs give your body a rest to recharge and reduce your risk of injury.

 3.Step Three: Examine Your Eating Habits

 You'll burn more calories when you first start running for weight loss, but if you also increase your calorie intake, you're not likely to see any results.
 Researchers call this phenomenon "weight compensation".

 Studies have shown hunger increases when you start a new exercise programme or increase the amount of exercise in your routine.
 You might also crave sweets more often and eat more as a result.
 Experts have found that some exercisers overcompensate for workouts with extra calories.

 But the solution is not to follow a restrictive eating plan and count every calorie.
 You need good nutrition to fuel your running plan.
 Instead, exercise physiologists suggest that combining running with a balanced diet is the best plan to lose weight.